longevityframework/longevity/manual/shorthands/index.md

 example).
 The abbreviated type should be a [basic type](basics.html).

-Collect all your shorthands into a `ShorthandPool`, and make the shorthand pool implicitly available to your `RootEntityTypes`, as they will need to know about them.
+Collect all your shorthands into a `ShorthandPool`, and make the shorthand pool implicitly available to your `RootTypes`, as they will need to know about them.
 Here's an example:

 {% gist sullivan-/d1a59a70bbfbcc1e0f78 %}